voucherifyio/sdk-ruby-openapi-based/docs/LoyaltiesApi.md

 List Member Rewards

-Retrieves the list of rewards that the given customer (identified by `member_id`, which is a loyalty card assigned to a particular customer) **can get in exchange for loyalty points**.
-You can use the `affordable_only` parameter to limit the results to rewards that the customer can actually afford (only rewards whose price in points is not higher than the loyalty points balance on a loyalty card).
-Please note that rewards that are disabled (i.e. set to `Not Available` in the Dashboard) for a given loyalty tier reward mapping will not be returned in this endpoint.
+Retrieves the list of rewards that the given customer (identified by member_id, which is a loyalty card assigned to a particular customer) **can get in exchange for loyalty points**.
+You can use the affordable_only parameter to limit the results to rewards that the customer can actually afford (only rewards whose price in points is not higher than the loyalty points balance on a loyalty card).
+Please note that rewards that are disabled (i.e. set to Not Available in the Dashboard) for a given loyalty tier reward mapping will not be returned in this endpoint.

 ### Examples